RYT-200 Yoga Teacher

 I work with adults who live with anxiety, depression, ADHD, substance use disorder, and complex PTSD.

 I use lots of experiential exercises as well as concrete educational tools in session to help us explore your emotional experience and make connections between what's going on in session, what's happening outside of session, and what happened in the past.
 I currently provide group, family, and individual therapy to adults in an outpatient setting.

 I'm a mid-life career changer; for 20 years before training as a clinical social worker, I was a an educator, advocate, and Spanish interpreter in the language services field.

 If a formal bio is more your thing, you can connect with me on LinkedIn to see the details of my graduate training and education.

 I practice therapy under the supervision of Anne Slater, LCSW-S

 I work with adults who live with anxiety and depression.
 I love to use experiential work to explore themes that come up in session.
-I completed a trauma fellowship as part of my graduate work, and my current work focuses on providing group, individual, and family therapy for women who live with the legacy of trauma.
+I completed a trauma fellowship as part of my graduate work, and my current work focuses on providing group, individual, and family therapy for adults who live with the legacy of trauma.

 I'm a Registered Yoga Teacher (RYT) - 200 with Yoga Alliance, and I have additional training in chair yoga, adaptive yoga, and trauma-sensitive yoga.
 I love to explore how we can make yoga accessible to everyone, even if you can't get down on (or up from) the floor.